Netflix ad-supported streaming needs to be free to be successful

 My guess is that Netflix will try and pitch the pricing around a third under the basic package.
 So it's likely to cost around £4.99 in the UK and $6.99 in the US.
 Hulu in the US offers its ad-supported platform for around half the cost of its no-ad version though, so it could go a pound or dollar cheaper.

 Either way, this feels like the wrong price and simply following the herd.
-Netflix should be bolder about its ad service and rock the streaming market as it did in the first place.
+As one of the best streaming services, Netflix should be bolder about its ad service and rock the streaming market as it did in the first place.
 A Netflix ad-supported tier should be free.

 Of course, everyone wants something for free and the service still need to make money, but hear me out.
 The point of an ad-supported service is that the money comes from the advertisers and the bigger the audience, the more advertisers will pay.
 So what better way to get the biggest audience than to make the service free?